 Here is ours:

-Please see the frequently asked questions and full for more detail.
+Please see the frequently asked questions for more detail.

 Rapid Specialist Opinion (RSO) -.

 As from the 17th October 2016 a new Rapid Specialist Opinion (RSO) service was introduced in North Durham CCG.

 The aim of this service is to ensure patients are receiving the most appropriate treatment for their condition in the most appropriate place.

 Referral letters will be looked at by consultants or specialists and reviewed in the light of agreed clinical evidence and expertise.
 Hospital outpatient appointments should usually only be made when available practice and community based solutions have been tried.